Estonia: Foreign relations

-Estonia has built close relationship with the Nordic countries and is a member of Nordic-Baltic Eight.
+Since the early 1990s, Estonia has been involved in active trilateral Baltic states co-operation with Latvia and Lithuania, and Nordic-Baltic co-operation with the Nordic countries.
+Estonia is a member of the interparliamentary Baltic Assembly, the intergovernmental Baltic Council of Ministers and the Council of the Baltic Sea States.
+Estonia has built close relationship with the Nordic countries, especially Finland and Sweden, and is a member of Nordic-Baltic Eight.
 Joint Nordic-Baltic projects include the education programme Nordplus and mobility programmes for business and industry and for public administration.
 The Nordic Council of Ministers has an office in Tallinn with a subsidiaries in Tartu and Narva.
-The Baltic states are members of Nordic Investment Bank, the EU's Nordic Battle Group, and in 2011 were invited to co-operate with Nordic Defence Cooperation in selected activities.
+The Baltic states are members of Nordic Investment Bank, European Union's Nordic Battle Group, and in 2011 were invited to co-operate with Nordic Defence Cooperation in selected activities.